Arsenal - Science Center

 Object 227, formerly an airship hangar, was approved and built in 1916.
 The historical reinforced concrete construction consists of facade-side columns and only two inner columns.
 After the Second World War, a reinforced concrete construction with a gallery, two staircases with load lifts and a further solid ceiling, which rests on its own support grid, was installed.

-Based on the site development developed by the Vienna University of Technology, object 227 will be expanded into the new development and testing centre for the Institute of Vehicle Drives and Automotive Engineering and will replace the old test halls on the Getreidemarkt campus.
+Based on the site development developed by the TU Wien, object 227 will be expanded into the new development and testing centre for the Institute of Vehicle Drives and Automotive Engineering and will replace the old test halls on the Getreidemarkt campus.

 The planning provided for the construction of 15 engine test stands and six component test stands as well as a cold emission roller test stand.
 Due to the historic hall construction worthy of preservation, the test stands were built into the building in a modular construction on two levels.
 The superordinate building and plant technology was constructed conventionally in the building.
 The test hall was supplemented by office and communication areas.